Former Pompey defender throws his weight behind life-saving boxing scheme

 The Ringside Rest & Care Home is a charity which aims to see a residential facility built for boxers who fall on hard times at the end of their careers.

-The care home is the brainchild of Portsmouth author, Andrew Fairley, who estimates it will take annual funding of £1.5mto keep such a huge undertaking operational.
+The care home is the brainchild of Dave Harris, with support from Portsmouth author Andrew Fairley, who estimates it will take annual funding of £1.5m to keep such a huge undertaking operational.

 So McIntyre, Birmingham and Fairley will be joined by current pros Jeff Ofori, Jumanne Camero and Lucy Wildheart as they travel to Salisbury for a three-mile high skydive.